 The first page of your introduction is numbered as page 1.
 Any preceding pages are numbered using roman numerals (i.e. i, ii, iii, etc.).
 Here you give the background and introduction to your study, including (but not merely) a literature review.
 The introduction section sets out the reasons why you are conducting the research and in most experimental reports states the hypotheses.
-A general guideline is to structure your introduction to your own study.
+A general guideline is to structure your introduction into three related sections: a general introduction, detail about the specific area and an introduction to your own study.
 However, remember these are not three separate sections; it should read as a coherent whole.
 The first section deals with a general introduction to the research area and should include some general statements, definitions of terms and reference to classic studies in the area of research.
-The next section moves to more specific material, such as studies relevant to your own study, particularly the rationale for conducting it.
+The next section moves to more specific material, such as studies relevant to your own and a detailed set of issues to be addressed.
+In the final section of the introduction, you introduce your own study, particularly the rationale for conducting it.
 Your choice of design should, therefore, be justified in this section.
 In most experimental reports, you also list a set of hypotheses.